uchicago-mobi/MPCS51030-2019-Spring-Forum/README.md

 - [Bird Feeder](https://github.com/uchicago-mobi/birdfeeder): An app where you can put out birdseed and receive notifications when birds arrive.
 - [Custom Notification App](https://github.com/uchicago-mobi/customnotificationapp): An example setup for a customized notification alert!

+## Session 9:

+-[Favorite Things](https://github.com/uchicago-mobi/favoritethings): An app with lists of some of my favorite things.
+We need to sort these lists, though.